-This brush offers 360 degree rotation with two speeds.
+This brush offers 360-degree rotation with two speeds.
 The bristles are also soft and gentle though replacement brushes aren’t offered.

 It was created for sensitive skin.
-However, it doesn’t have a handle grip like most brushes but it’s still a favorite online – $$$.
+However, it doesn’t have a handle grip like most brushes but it’s still a favourite online – $$$.
 BUY NOW.

-Easy to handle and comes with two speed settings.
+Easy to handle and comes with two-speed settings.
 The brush is a bit stronger so may not be suitable for people with super dry or sensitive skin – $$.
 BUY NOW.

 Gentle and suitable for sensitive skin, it rotates, vibrates and pulses with brush head designed to improve circulation to the skin.

 This is a multipurpose brush that also includes an epilator and electric hair removal.
 Personally, I think there are too many things going on with this brush.

 That’s one thing I wish my device has.
 If you don’t care for an electronic brush, this is the one for you – $$.
 BUY NOW.

 Facial Cleansing Brushes and the Oil Cleansing Method

 The oil cleansing method (OCM) is the process of cleaning your face with oils.
 The natural oils used for the oil cleansing method include castor oil, jojoba oil, grapeseed oil, avocado oil and sunflower seed oil.

 If you practice the oil cleansing method, massage your face with the facial cleansing brush in place of the towel then steam and rinse or proceed immediately to rinsing.

 7 Tips for Using Facial Cleansing Brushes Effectively

-- They shouldn’t be used everyday.
+They shouldn’t be used every day.
 3 – 4 times a week is more than enough.
 Less if you have sensitive skin.

-- Keep your brush squeaky clean.
+Keep your brush squeaky clean.
 I disinfect every few days in rubbing alcohol like Swan Isopropyl Alcohol and let air dry in a place where it won’t gather any mild dew.

-- Though most brushes say it can be used in the shower, I don’t do this as I don’t want water to get into the crevices and take forever to dry out.
+Though most brushes say it can be used in the shower, I don’t do this as I don’t want water to get into the crevices and take forever to dry out.